An analytics audit is what stands between you and a better version of you. I’ll explain why.

 If time and resources are temporary issues, you should identify the most important data to measure and implement analytics for those first.
 Generally, these are conversion-related.

+But then you need to expand on that primary solution.
 Failing to fully implement these solutions as appropriate to your business needs often results in individual units or teams trying to fill the gaps by deploying new tools sporadically on pages or subsections of the site.

 One ObservePoint client experienced this exact phenomenon and referred to their organization’s tagging implementation as “a horror state.”
 The company’s web analytics architecture had multiple business units around the world deploying different tag campaigns, vendors and management systems that met their specific team’s needs.